LinkLynh-24/linklynh-24.github.io/README.md

 ## Education
 #### FPT university (*2020 - 2024*)
-- Bachelor degree in Software Engineering
+- Bachelor Degree in Software Engineering

 #### Tunghai University (*2025 - 2027*)
-- Master degree in Business Administration
+- Master Degree in Business Administration

 ## Experience
 - Worked as a software engineer at FPT Software(2024 - 2025)